Global Stock Market Today

 Dow Index and SP500 Index: Market Breadth

-The S&P 500 stock breadth gained a little more momentum yesterday.
-64% of the shares traded above their 200-day moving average yesterday.
-This is a change of +2% from a day earlier.
+The S&P 500 stock breadth failed to show similar optimism on Friday.
+61% of the shares traded above their 200-day moving average yesterday.
+This represents a change of -2% from a day earlier.

 Dow Jones and SP 500 Futures Today